Phobias and Performance Anxiety: A Comprehensive Directory

 Fear of Making Mistakes at Work

-Anxiety linked to perfectionism and fear of criticism.
+Anxiety linked to worry about consequences of errors and fear of criticism that hinders performance.

 Recognising yourself in a list like this can bring relief, uncertainty, or a mix of both.
 Fear and performance anxiety are not signs of weakness — they are learned responses shaped by experience, expectation, and the nervous system.